 One Secret of a Happy Workplace: Be Positive

 At Happy we have always believed that being positive is crucial for creating a happy workplace.
+This blog explains why this is such a crucial part of success.

 Being positive and supportive of others is a key requirement here.
 We recruit for that characteristic and it is crucial in our reviews and promotion.
 In our early days we even had a happiness swear box: if you were negative about somebody else or about yourself (even in jest) you had to put money in the box.
 And then, for a while, you had to make the next round of tea.